 The credit risk on the mortgage loan receivables decreases over the tenor of the loan because of amortization.
-At the end of December 2024, 51 percent of the mortgages are amortizing, and 49 percent of the mortgage loan receivables, as percentage of Net Principal Balance, has an interest-only repayment profile.
+At the end of December 2024, 67 percent of the mortgages are amortizing and 33 percent of the mortgage loan receivables, as percentage of Net Principal Balance, has an interest-only repayment profile.

 Additionally, house price developments have an impact on the credit risk of the mortgage loan receivables.
 According to DNB, house prices of existing homes have increased by 8.9 percent.
-As a result, the weighted average current loan to indexed market value of the portfolio decreased from 64.36 percent at the end of December 2023 to 56.89 percent at the end of December 2024.
+As a result, the weighted average loan to indexed market value of the portfolio decreased from 69.29 percent at the end of December 2023 to 66.42 percent at the end of December 2024.
+The decrease in weighted average loan to indexed market value of the portfolio is less than the increase in house prices due to the addition of news loans over the year.